Is the Amex Green Card worth the annual fee with its new monthly statement credit?

 If you travel frequently and are looking for a card with more perks and benefits, The Platinum Card® from American Express might make more sense for you.

-The card offers a $200 annual credit for incidental fees on your selected airline, a credit of up to $200 for Uber per year (useful when you need a ride to or from the airport), a credit of up to $100 for Saks Fifth Avenue, and a statement credit of up to $100 every four years for Global Entry or TSA PreCheck.
+The card offers an up to $200 annual credit for incidental fees on your selected airline, a credit of up to $200 for Uber per year (useful when you need a ride to or from the airport), a credit of up to $100 for Saks Fifth Avenue, and a statement credit of up to $100 every four years for Global Entry or TSA PreCheck.
+The card has a $550 annual fee (see rates and fees).

 You’ll also get elite status with Hilton and Marriott, which could mean room upgrades, better views, free breakfast and much more.